avsa242/rf-waterfall-prop2/README.md

 ## Requirements

 * P2 rev B or newer silicon.
-Default clock is 160MHz, though 250MHz or greater is strongly recommended.
+250MHz or greater clock is strongly recommended (default is 250MHz)

 ## Compiler Compatibility